JuliaKramek/flights-elt-medallion-pipeline/README.md

 This project implements an ELT pipeline using the Medallion Architecture (**Bronze, Silver, Gold**) to process and analyze airline ticketing data.

-The goal of the project is to transform raw airline transaction data into a clean and aggregated dataset that enables analysis of airline popularity based on transaction volume.
+The objective is to transform raw airline transaction data into structured and analytics-ready datasets that allow business analysis of airline popularity based on transaction volume.

-The pipeline executes transformations sequentially across Bronze, Silver, and Gold layers.

-Workflow orchestration is managed using **Apache Airflow DAGs**.
+The pipeline executes sequentially across Bronze, Silver, and Gold layers and is orchestrated using **Apache Airflow**.

 ---

 # Initial Problem Statement

-Airline ticketing data is often stored in raw and inconsistent formats, making it difficult to analyze trends such as the most frequently used airlines.
+Airline ticketing data is often stored in raw and inconsistent formats, making it difficult to analyze operational trends such as:

+- most frequently used airlines
+- popular routes
+- transaction volumes
+- customer booking behavior

-The objective of this project is to clean and transform the data in order to identify which airlines generate the highest number of transactions and support further analytical use cases.
+The purpose of this project is to clean, standardize, and aggregate the data into a usable analytical model.

 ---